affinidi/affinidi-core-sdk/README.md

 Find more docs [here](https://docs.affinity-project.org/common/getting-started).

 ### sdk/core
-The `core` folder contins the `@affinidi/wallet-core-sdk` [npm package](https://www.npmjs.com/package/@affinidi/wallet-core-sdk).
+The `core` folder contains the `@affinidi/wallet-core-sdk` [npm package](https://www.npmjs.com/package/@affinidi/wallet-core-sdk).
 This package implements the common logic for account registration & management, credential issuance & verification and more.

 The main entry point is a class called `CommonNetworkMember`.
 This class can be initialized with specific service endpoints, or if left to it's defaults will use Affinidi's staging environment.